 Upon creating an account, we collect your name, email address and phone number.
 For General Practice users we may further obtain or create a unique identifier such as TPP SystmOne or EMIS Web User Profile data (user name; login details; role; computer ID; national ID), and generate message delivery receipts, application related data (the user generated personal signatures for their messages; templates they've generated and saved); Windows usernames, login details for your SMS account if applicable for the application that your organisation is using.
 Our product also gathers your provider organisation name; gender; date of birth; and two-way messages with colleagues.
 These are used to provide our services that you or your organisation have requested.
 We may also use your contact details to tell you about other solutions that we have built for the NHS or social care services that we think you may be interested in, subject to your right to object to direct marketing.

-Patient data gathered typically comprises full name, date of birth, medical teams’ correspondence with (and/or about) the patient (including documents and notes), which may include the patient’s health information and other special categories of data, plus message delivery receipts, NHS number or another identifier, and mobile number.
+Patient data gathered typically comprises full name, date of birth, medical teams’ correspondence with (and/or about) the patient (including patient images, documents and notes), which may include the patient’s health information and other special categories of data, plus message delivery receipts, NHS number or another identifier, mobile number and email address.
 Metadata may reveal the change of identity/gender based on the NHS number change, or the change in home address based on the change of the GP practice.
 We may gather further demographic data available through NHS PDS.
 Patients may be asked to respond to specific surveys.

 AccuRx also collects usage data, such as when you open and close our software, what product features you use and what computer you are using.
 This allows us to improve our software by better understanding your workflows, to provide you with usage data, to monitor the functioning of our software and to prevent fraud, cyberattacks and other dishonest behaviour.